yoanmalie/d8-theming-guide/custom-theme/info-file.md

 ### A simple .info.yml file

-Again, if you're familiar with Drupal 7 theming, your first idea might be to start with creating an `.info` file.
-In Drupal 8, `.info` files are replaced by `.info.yml` files ([read the change record](https://www.drupal.org/node/1935708)).
+In Drupal 8, the `.info` files from themes, modules and profiles are replaced by `.info.yml` files ([read the change record](https://www.drupal.org/node/1935708)).
 These files are parsed using the Symphony YAML Component.
-This change also applies for modules and installation profiles.
-They both require a `.info.yml` now, instead of the old `.info` file.
-Once you've created the file, it's time to add the write the first line of code.

 	name: Awesome Theme